Iolite Stone | Meaning and Properties

 About the Gemstone Iolite

 Iolite is the gemstone variety of the mineral cordierite.
-A translucent stone with distinctive blue to violet colour, it's often compared to sapphire but is slightly more purple.
-One of its most notable characteristics is pleochroism which is an optical phenomenon that enables a material to exhibit different colours when viewed from different angles.
-Depending on the type of light and the angle at which iolite is being viewed, it may appear to either be blue or a subtle shade of violet.
-When rotated the colour changes to yellowish grey to light blue.
+A translucent stone with a distinctive bluish violet colour, it's often compared to sapphire but is slightly more purple.
+One of its most notable characteristics is pleochroism which is an optical phenomenon that enables a crystal to exhibit different colours when viewed from different angles.
+Depending on the type of light and angle from which the stone is being viewed, it can appear to be blue or a subtle shade of violet but as its rotated the colour changes to yellowish grey to light blue.

-The name iolite comes from the Greek word 'ios' meaning violet whilst cordierite was named after the French geologist Pierre Louis Antoine Cordier who first described it in 1809.
-It was classified as a mineral and named as iolite in 1813 but is believed to have been known and used as a gemstone in Sri Lanka long before that.
+The name iolite comes from the Greek word 'ios' meaning violet whilst cordierite was named after the French geologist Pierre Louis Antoine Cordier who first described the mineral in 1809.
+It was officially classified and named as iolite in 1813 but is believed to have been known and used as a gemstone in Sri Lanka long before that.

 Although many other gemstones are pleochroic, unlike iolite most have such minimal colour change that it's almost unnoticeable.
 Cordierite and tanzanite are the two main minerals which exhibit pleochroism with colour change that can be easily seen.
 Although two completely different minerals, iolite can sometimes be confused for tanzanite which is the gemstone variety of the mineral zoisite.
 Although their optical characteristics are similar, tanzanite is much rarer and considerably more expensive.